New York Institute of Finance

 He is the Co-author of the Chartered Market Technician (CMT) examination and author of The Fourth Mega-Market, Now Through 2011: How Three Earlier Bull Markets Explain the Present and Predict the Future.

-Duff joined Piper Jaffray in 1980 in the institutional fixed income sales group.
+Duff joined Piper Sandler in 1980 in the institutional fixed income sales group.
 He was later promoted to manager of institutional sales and trading in 1994, and then served as president of the individual investor services and capital markets areas until 1996.
-During the time period that Piper Jaffray was owned by U.S. Bancorp (1996 through 2003), Duff served as president of Piper Jaffray and vice chair of U.S. Bancorp for the wealth management group.
+During the time period that Piper Sandler was owned by U.S. Bancorp (1996 through 2003), Duff served as president of Piper Sandler and vice-chair of U.S. Bancorp for the wealth management group.